krishnasrikard/IIT-Hyderabad-Semester-Courses/README.md

 #### EE 2015 -- Independent Project by Aditya Sir,Naresh Sir and Seshadri Sravan Kumar Sir

 Projects and Assignments on Signal Processing.

+#### EE 1360 -- Communication Systems bt Sai Dheeraj Sir

+Convolution of Audio Signal with Impulse in Matlab